-David Murrin began his unique career in the oil exploration business, amongst the jungles of Papua New Guinea and the southwestern Pacific islands, engaging with the numerous tribes of the Sepik River and exploring the mineral composition of the region.
+David Murrin began his unique career in the oil exploration business amongst the jungles of Papua New Guinea and the southwestern Pacific islands.
+There, he engaged with the numerous tribes of the Sepik River and exploring the mineral composition of the region.
 Before the age of adventure tourism, this region was highly dangerous, very uncertain and local indigenous groups were often hostile and cannibalistic.
-Not only did he keep his head, but it was his work with the PNG tribespeople that catalyzed his theories on collective human behaviour.
+His work with the PNG tribespeople catalysed his theories on collective human behaviour.

 David has been described as a polymath and his career of more than three decades has been focussed on finding and understanding collective human behavioural patterns including deep-seated ‘patterns’ in history and then using them to try and predict the future for geopolitics and markets in today’s turbulent times.
 He has a remarkable track record.

-David’s advisory and future trends speaking work today is based on his direct investment experience combined with a framework that can be used to explain and qualify decisions within an investment team, aid risk assessment, and reduce biases in collective investment decisions.
+David’s advisory and future trends speaking is based on his direct investment experience combined with a framework that can be used to explain and qualify decisions within an investment team, aid risk assessment and reduce biases in collective investment decisions.

 Since his early 30’s David has owned and raced the famous classic racing yacht Cetewayo.
-The vessel is occasionally also used as part of senior management team strategy days as part of David Iconic leadership program.
+The vessel is occasionally used as part of senior management team strategy days as part of David's leadership program.

-David is a keen racing and classic yachtsman, who co-founding the British Classic Yacht Club in 2002 which has grown over the past decade into a substantial organisation.
-He was the vice and then Commodore of the Club.up until 2019.
-Visit Zulu Yachting for more information
+David is a keen racing and classic yachtsman, co-founding the British Classic Yacht Club in 2002 which has grown over the past decade into a substantial organisation.
+He was the Vice Commodore and then Commodore of the Club, resigning in 2019.
+Visit Zulu Yachting for more information.

-David has written two books; Breaking the Code of History, which, post 9/11, recognising that the world had changed in an instant, highlights the key process in human social structures that impact on today’s changing world.
+David has written two books.
+Breaking the Code of History recognises that, post 9/11, the world changed in an instant.
+It highlights the key process in human social structures that impact on today’s changing world.

-His 2018 published book Lions Led By Lions, focusses on Britain’s involvement in the First World War and the achieved learning curve of its leadership.
+His 2018 book Lions Led By Lions examines Britain’s involvement in the First World War and the achieved learning curve of its leadership.

-David offers audiences powerful practical insights into the forces for transformation of the world’s power systems, challenging entrenched assumptions, and sharing astute practical examples from history amongst today’s turbulent realities.
+David offers audiences powerful practical insights into the forces for transformation in the world’s power systems, challenging entrenched assumptions and sharing astute practical examples from history amongst today’s turbulent realities.